-You will need to develop a meticulous tour plan to really savor the best that Kruger has to offer.
+You will need to develop a meticulous tour plan to really savour the best that Kruger has to offer.
 The park extends along the boundaries of Zimbabwe and South Africa.
 It is home to thousands of species of birds and large mammals.
-Notable among the larger mammals are lions and elephants which roam the wild with undisturbed demeanor.
+Notable among the larger mammals are lions and elephants which roam the wild with undisturbed demeanour.

 On Safari With Amanda

 02 February 2018 - Today, on this incredibly hot and humid summers day I collected 4 guests for an adventure safari staying at skukuza rest camp.
 As we entered the park the real feel temperature was 44° and the humidity was about 80% so I’m sure we're in for a storm later tonight!
 Our first encounter was with a huge bull elephant with massive tusks, this time of year they're enjoying the marula fruits, it's a short season but the elephants love to munch on them.
 Some zebras and giraffes also greeted us, curiously staring at us every now and then.
 We heard of a leopard that had killed an impala at transport dam, we found the impala in a jackleberry tree but, alas, no leopard!
 I decided to take the guests to lake panic to watch the hippos and escape the searing heat, the hippos didn't disappoint there in all their glory basking in the sun.
 We set off a bit further towards Kruger gate and we spotted a leg hanging from the tree, a young zebra foul that had been killed by a leopard, no sign of the leopard so I did a u-turn and checked the trees on the opposite side and there, in a marula tree sat a young male leopard.
 A bit of a distance but we could see him clearly until he got down and walked off into the distance.
 A great first drive for my guests as we headed for our rooms and some much needed air conditioning!